thyttan/BangleApps/apps/slidertest/README.md

 # Slider Test app

 - 1: A volume slider that hides when not interacted with.
-It uses the mapping feature if draging on the slider, and the incrementing feature if draging just beside it.
+It uses the incrementing mode.
 - 2: A hidden slider that increments a preview of a change to the backdrop color.
 When the user stops interacting with it the backdrop is updated.